 This IPM plan will be stored in the office of the IPM Coordinator.

-The Chief Operating Officer (COO) or designee (Carrie Fitzpatrick and Kellie Lowe) shall be Coordinators and be responsible to implement the IPM plan and to coordinate pest management-related communications between ACDC, its landlords, service providers, staff and patients.
+The Chief Operating Officer (COO) or designee (Carrie Okoorian) shall be Coordinators and be responsible to implement the IPM plan and to coordinate pest management-related communications between Grace Lutheran , its landlords, service providers, staff and parents.

-ACDC will maintain an IPM or other safety-related committee with responsibility for annual review of the IPM program and for assisting the IPM Coordinator in resolving pest-related issues.
+Grace Lutheran will maintain an IPM or other safety-related committee with responsibility for annual review of the IPM program and for assisting the IPM Coordinator in resolving pest-related issues.
 The committee will address IPM issues as needed and at least annually.
 Minutes will be taken of committee meetings and kept on file by the IPM Coordinator.
-Membership will include the IPM Coordinator and IPM Site Coordinators, and may also include community members, health advocates, patients and representatives from the Maryland IPM program.
+Membership will include the IPM Coordinator and IPM Site Coordinators, and may also include community members, health advocates, parents and representatives from the Maryland IPM program.

 POSTING AND NOTIFICATION OF PESTICIDE APPLICATIONS

-The IPM Coordinator shall be responsible to annually notify patients and guardians of the procedures for requesting notification of planned and emergency applications of pesticides in facility buildings and on facility grounds.
+The IPM Coordinator shall be responsible to annually notify parents and guardians of the procedures for requesting notification of planned and emergency applications of pesticides in facility buildings and on facility grounds.

 1.Posting a pest control information sign with the date, time and location of the application and the product applied in an appropriate area and including contact information for additional details.